“WOTUS”: A Tale of Two Rules While Litigation and Rulemaking Continue

 As has become the norm, it looks like the scope for CWA jurisdiction will remain murky for years to come.

-Beveridge & Diamond’s lawyers develop creative, strategically tailored solutions to challenges that arise under the nation’s clean water laws.
-The firm’s attorneys have represented clients in a range of industries in litigation and administrative proceedings on issues of national importance arising under the Clean Water Act.
-To discuss submitting comments to EPA or filing amicus briefs, please contact this article’s authors or any member of our Water Practice.
+Beveridge & Diamond’s Water practice group develops creative, strategically tailored solutions to challenges that arise under the nation’s water laws.
+The firm’s attorneys have represented clients in a range of industries in project planning as well as in litigation and enforcement proceedings on issues arising from the growing convergence of water supply, use, and quality issues.
+For more information, please contact the authors.